hugocool/agentic-tabs/docs/persistence.md

 Telemetry: a single summarized log line is emitted: `[rehydrate] windows=<n> attached=<n> matched=<m> unmatched=<u>`.

+Edge compatibility: if `chrome.storage.session` is not available in your Edge build, the runtime map temporarily falls back to `chrome.storage.local` under the same key (`sessionMap`).
+Persistence still lives in `storage.local`.
+On newer Edge versions (Chromium ≥ 102), `storage.session` is used.

 ## Resume Behavior

 `RESUME_SESSION { sessionId }` opens missing `Keep` URLs only and applies tab groups according to `items[].group`.
 If any `Keep` URL is already open anywhere, it is not opened again (idempotent).
 The current window is attached to the session in the runtime map.